technofocus-pte/msfabricworkhsopprv/Labs/Lab 06 - Training and tracking a model in Microsoft Fabric/Lab06.md

-# Use Case 01: Train and track machine learning models with MLflow in Microsoft Fabric
+# Lab 06: Train and track machine learning models with MLflow in Microsoft Fabric

 **Introduction**